brian-armory/personal-site/content/en/blog/devops-pf.md

 For personal finance, this means you need to budget and track your spending.

-For software delivery, this means tracking your sprint velocity to see if matches with your time allocation.
+For software delivery, this means tracking your sprint velocity to see if it matches with your time allocation.

 # People first.
 Tools second.